 With a number of potentially yen-bearish events coming up

-over the next few months, including the Bank of Japan's policy
+over the next few months, including the BOJ's policy meeting on

-meeting on Jan.
-21-22 and a forthcoming change in BOJ
+Jan.
+21-22 and the forthcoming change in BOJ leadership, the

-leadership, the dollar is likely to head higher versus the yen,
+dollar seems likely to head higher versus the yen, said a trader

 To be sure, since the dollar's recent rise against the yen